ezDeFi/chain-backend/sample-data/readme.md

 npm run make-sample-data
 ```

+* This command should be skip, unless there is no files in data directory or
+  configuration files is changed or added.
-* This comand deletes all existed data files then makes sample data from
+* It deletes all existed data files then makes new ones from configuration
-  configuration file.
+  files.
 * Configuration files is located at directory `./config`, see [Configuration
   File](#configuration-file) for more details.
 * Generated data is put into directory `./data`.
-This command can be skip,
+That data is deterministic no
-  unless there is no files in data directory or configuration files is changed
+  matter what, unless configuration files is changed.
-  or added.
 * After all, data can be retrieve by [APIs](#apis).

 # APIs